jmathai/elodie/README.md

     │   └── 2015-09-27_01-41-38-_dsc8705.nef
 ```

 Not too bad, eh?
-Wait, what's *Unknown Location*?
+Wait a second, what's *Unknown Location*?
 If I'm not able to figure out where a photo was taken I'll place it into a folder named *Unknown Location*.
 This typically happens when photos do not have GPS information in their EXIF.
-You shouldn't see this for photos taken on smartphones but it's often the case with digital cameras and SLRs.
+You shouldn't see this for photos taken on a smartphone but it's often the case with digital cameras and SLRs.
 I can help you add GPS information to those photos and get them organized better.
 Let me show you how.

 ### Reorganize by changing location and dates

 If you notice some photos were incorrectly organized you should definitely let me know.
 In the example above I put two photos into an *Unknown Location* folder because I didn't find GPS information in their EXIF.
 To fix this I'll help you add GPS information into the photos' EXIF and then I'll reorganize them.

 #### Tell me where your photos were taken
 Run the command below if you want to tell me the photos were taken in Las Vegas.
 You don't have to type all that in though.
-It's easier to just type `./update.py --location="Las Vegas, NV" ` and select and drag the files from OS X Finder into the terminal.
+It's easier to just type `./update.py --location="Las Vegas, NV" ` and select and drag the files from *OS X Finder* into the terminal.

 ```
 ./update.py --location="Las Vegas, NV" /where/i/want/my/photos/to/go/2015-09-Sep/Unknown\ Location/2015-09-27_01-41-38-_dsc8705.dng /where/i/want/my/photos/to/go/2015-09-Sep/Unknown\ Location/2015-09-27_01-41-38-_dsc8705.nef